 …after crossing the bay, it is about 70 miles through a desert almost uninhabited.
 There are two small settlements near the coast.
 At Fish River near the lower end of the bay.
 On the east side are four families…and going northward from thence to the American line, there are about 13 families more on the east side of the bay and river Mobile, and 15 families on the western side.

 An extremely dissipated drunken and disorderly woman of the name of Kenchen, met her death on Wednesday night, last, in the following manner: -- It appears that she went to bed with her bonnet on, but in the

 restlessness which intoxication often creates, she fell out of bed, and her bonnet becoming fastened between the bedstead or bedpost and the wall, she was so drunk as to be unable to loosen the strings and was in consequence strangled.

 Farmer’s Repository (West Virginia), February 1, 1811

-The population does not exceed eight hundred souls, inhabiting one hundred and twenty tenements…The inhabitants of Mobile are of various descriptions: about five hundred are people of color, of every shade, who are generally free and possessed of real estate.
+The population [of Mobile] does not exceed eight hundred souls, inhabiting one hundred and twenty tenements…The inhabitants of Mobile are of various descriptions: about five hundred are people of color, of every shade, who are generally free and possessed of real estate.
 The balance are whites, of a heterogeneous character.

 Rhode Island American, July 18, 1817